Curved Page Divider

 ✔ Becoming knowledgeable about the barriers that prohibit change.

-✔ Building a network with those with the same passions and interests.
+✔ Building a network with those who share the same passions and interests.

 The question is: Is there a danger in staying silent?

 Tatum said foster care and adoption parents who won't have that conversation are in danger of leaving their children with "confusion and anxieties they don't know how to process."
-Her feeling is that it is important for parents to model inclusivity and anti-racism to children in foster care or children that they have adopted if that is their goal.
+Her feeling is that parents need to model inclusivity and anti-racism to children in foster care or children whom they have adopted, if that is their goal.

 We all know that children of all ages will ask questions.
-Hence, their questions need to be answered in an age-appropriate way that gives them a better understanding of what is going on around them.
+Hence, their questions need to be answered in an age-appropriate manner that provides them with a better understanding of what is happening around them.

 In conclusion, when you're ready, the experts say, let the child's age and level of development guide you.
-However, be sure that you are in the right frame of mind, and can execute these conversation in the proper state of mind and tone of voice.
+However, be sure that you are in the right frame of mind and can execute these conversations in the proper state of mind and tone of voice.

-It is important to always practice paying attention to the needs and emotions of youth in foster care, but it is especially important during this time of unrest.
-It is important if you are working with children or fostering them, to communicate with your child or children about the issues that have become so prevalent in our society, as of late.
+It is essential to consistently prioritize paying attention to the needs and emotions of youth in foster care, but this is especially crucial during times of unrest.
+It isessential,y especially when working with or fostering children, to communicate with them about the issues that have become increasingly prevalent in our society lately.

 Source: University of Toronto